Vivecboots/Ursidae_Utility/README.md

 # Private Web3 Storage with (EVM) Sapphire Oasis Paratime Chain 🌐🔗
 This project provides a secure and efficient way to upload files to IPFS using Web3.Storage, while also integrating with the Sapphire Oasis EVM Chain for enhanced functionalities and increased security.
+By way of a contract with hidden-state contracts, the project provides for more complex functionality that can be used for dapps and defi, amongst other things.

 ## Features 🌟